-In this paper, we focus on characterizability of the individuals' sensitive information in the context of linking attacks, where the adversary exploits the phenotype-to-genotype correlations to reveal sensitive information.
-In the linking attack, there are three datasets: The first dataset contains the measurement of a series of phenotypes for a set of individuals.
 Examples for the phenotypes can be blood sugar level, measurement of several metabolite and biomarker levels, and gene expression levels in the blood but also disease states like HIV state, and cancer diagnosis and prognosis.

 As these phenotypes can be sensitive, the dataset is de-identified by removal of names and then it is released publicly.
 The second dataset contains the genotypes of another set of individuals.
 Since genotype information can reliably identify individuals as shown in previous publications, this dataset is not released publicly and released by permission only.
 The adversary gains access to these datasets.
 He then aims at characterizing the individuals in the genotype dataset by predicting the genotypes from the phenotypes and matching the predicted genotypes to the genotype dataset.
 For prediction, he utilizes a third dataset, where correlations between the genotypes and phenotypes are reported.
-For each individual in the phenotype dataset, using the value of a phenotype, the attacker computationally predicts the mostlymost likely genotype that is correlated with that phenotypes, given that the genotype and phenotype are correlated with each other.
+For each individual in the phenotype dataset, using the value of a phenotype.
+The basic idea is that the prediction will be of higher accuracy, compared to random guessing of genotypes, given that the genotype and phenotype are correlated with each other.
 It should also be noted that the attacker aims at predicting as many genotypes correctly as he can so that the most number of individuals are characterized correctly.

 Among all the datasets, the most abundant and well-studied phenotype-to-genotype correlation dataset is expression quantitative trait loci (eQTL) datasets.
-These datasets are generated by genome-wide screening for correlations between the variant genotypes and gene expression levels usually through RNA sequencing or expression arrays [16, 17].
-Several publications evaluated different aspects of RNAseq data privacy [18, 19].
-The eQTL datasets are especially useful in the context of linking attacks since there is a large and growing compendium of public eQTL datasets.
-For example, GTex project hosts millions of eQTLs where the users can view in detail how the genotypes and expression levels are associated [16-18].
-The eQTL datasets are especially useful in the context of linking attacks since there is a large and growing compendium of public eQTL datasets [19].
-For example, GTex project hosts a sizeable set of eQTL dataset from multiple studies where the users can view in detail how the genotypes and expression levels are associated [3].
+These datasets are generated by genome-wide screening for correlations between the variant genotypes and gene expression levels usually through RNA sequencing or expression arrays [27-29].
+The eQTL datasets are especially useful in the context of linking attacks since there is a large and growing compendium of public eQTL datasets [30].
+For example, GTex project hosts a sizeable set of eQTL dataset from multiple studies where the users can view in detail how the genotypes and expression levels are associated [10, 31].
 In order to demonstrate our results and build the formulations in a specific context, we will focus on eQTL datasets and linking of gene expression and genotype datasets.
 It is, however, worth noting that most of the results and analyses can be extended to other types of phenotype-to-genotype correlations.